Explaining The Roles Of Executors And Trustees

-At Littner, Deschler & Littner, we understand the complexities involved in estate and trust administration.
-Our experienced lawyers — Robert H. Littner and Robert V. Littner — guide executors and trustees smoothly through the administrative obligations, which may include probate.
+At Littner, Deschler & Littner in Bethlehem, Pennsylvania, we understand the complexities involved in estate and trust administration.
+Attorney Robert V. Littner guides executors and trustees through the administrative obligations, which may include probate.

 Contact our Bethlehem executor and trustee lawyers to schedule a confidential consultation to discuss how we can relieve the burden of executors and trustees.

 It Is Crucial To Understand Your Role If Chosen